BjornRodin/hangman/README.md

 2. I had issues with replacing underscores in the word_hidden variable in the beginning due to making it into a "string".
     - After discussing this with my mentor he asked me to check out to make it into a "list" instead because those are easier to change.
 So that is what I did and it solved the issue so the variable updates correctly and present the user with the correct output.
 3. While implementing the scoreboard there was some issues with both checking the values in the spreadsheet correctly, updating them and then printing them in the correct order.
     - I found much to use from this post [stackoverflow](https://stackoverflow.com/questions/8966538/syntax-behind-sortedkey-lambda) to aid me in how to sort values and so forth.
 After much testing I realized I was sorting the values incorrectly which inherently made functions related to it not work as expected.
-Now it only append the username and score if there is either less than 5 values in the spreadsheet or if the score is in the top 5.
+Now it only appends the username and score if there is either less than 5 values in the spreadsheet or if the score is in the top 5.
 This also make sure that the spreadsheet won't be totally filled with data as not all finished games will be appended.
 4. When first starting out, many of the functionalities was implemented in the same function, playgame, I quickly realized that won't work.
 But I wanted to have more functionality before starting to refactoring the code.
 When that process started there was a few "bugs" due to code not being called correctly or put in the wrong places.
     - To fix this it was much "trial by error" but also much reading the code over and over again asking myself what I was really asking it to do so I could better understand why things wasn't working as expected.
     - The terminal in Gitpod also provided with clues, of course, what was wrong so that was used alot.